“The best color in the whole world is the one that looks good on you.”

 Gabrielle Bonheur ‘Coco’ Chanel (1883-1971)

 It is no surprise that color is the most important factor when evaluating a gemstone.
-In terms of percentage, color contributes to about 50% of its final value.
-Weight (in carats), cut and purity directly affect the color of a gemstone.
+In terms of percentage, gem color contributes to about 50% of its final value.
+Weight (in carats), cut and purity directly affect gemstone colors.

 But where beauty is concerned, the issue remains highly subjective, and ultimately depends on the observer.
 This does not mean that there are no criteria for judging gemstone color; on the contrary, these do exist, but should never overrule personal preference.
 It will surprise nobody that the more attractive a gemstone’s color, the greater its value.

 Two factors determine whether a color is highly sought after: fashion and rarity.
 The first is easily understood - fashion determines the success of a color.
 If nobody finds a gemstone’s color attractive, its rarity will not have any value.
 In contrast, if the color is popular and the gemstone rare, such as Paraiba Tourmaline or Padpradschana Sapphire, we are looking at a gemstone superstar.
 In general, intense colors are preferred to dark stone color or clear hues, but there are exceptions, such as Rose de France Amethyst, extremely popular during the Victorian period.

 How a colored gemstone is described may affect whether or not a person wishes to own it: there are specific words and phrases for describing the multitude of gemstone colors, such as the noble red Spinel, cornflower blue Sapphire, or ‘AAA’ (triple A) seal indicating superior quality (color and clarity).

 In the most simple terms, there are two kinds of colored gems: